 Supplier Data

-Where a User is a separate legal entity to the relevant Supplier or is not the holding company or subsidiary company of the relevant Supplier or any company which is a subsidiary of such a holding company and is unable to obtain the Supply Portfolio then, the User shall confirm this to the Transporter along with justification as to why the relevant Supplier is unable to fulfil the request.
-Users shall provide this information to the Transporters within 15 Business Days from the Portfolio Date.
+Where a User is a separate legal entity to the relevant Supplier or is not the holding company or subsidiary company of the relevant Supplier or any company which is a subsidiary of such a holding company and is unable to obtain the Supply Portfolio then, the User shall confirm this to the CDSP along with justification as to why the relevant Supplier is unable to fulfil the request.
+Users shall provide this information to the CDSP within 15 Business Days from the Portfolio Date.

 In the event that the User has been unsuccessful in obtaining the Supply Portfolio under paragraph 2.14.1 then the User will provide the relevant Supplier’s contact details to the Transporters who shall be entitled to make a direct request to the relevant Supplier for this information.